igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 7. If a new usage scenario comes up, test it out in a "scenario" test.

-Regularly do TDD katas to improve your skills at writing well capsulated code that can be tested in isolation
+Regularly do TDD katas to improve your skills at writing well encapsulated code that can be tested in isolation